LexiFi/dead_code_analyzer/docs/USAGE.md

 In addition to activating/deactivating some reports, one can extend the details of the reports using thresholds.
-The idea with thresholds is to not only report unused elements of code but also reports almost unused ones, up to a desired maximum amount: the threshold.
+The idea with thresholds is to not only report unused elements of code but also report almost unused ones, up to a desired maximum amount: the threshold.

 For the 3 default reports (exported values, methods, and constructors and record